My Weekend Installing Windows Vista Home Basic

 www.VarmintAl.com traffic for 2010

-Since Windows XP's EOL (End of Life) I have been converting my computers over to FREE Linux Mint 17.
-The above picture is a screen shot of Linux Mint 17 Qiana KDE 64-bit.
+Since Windows XP's EOL (End of Life) I have been converting my computers over to FREE Linux Mint 20.1.
+The above picture is a screen shot of my old Linux Mint 17 Qiana KDE 64-bit.
 The picture shows some of the features.
-Note that there are 71,217 software packages currently available for the Linux Mint operating system.
+Note that there were 71,217 software packages currently available for the Linux Mint operating system.
+There are even more software packages in 2021.
 I can install the Linux Mint operating system on one computer and then take the hard drive and duplicate it and plug it into another computer and Voila! it runs on the new computer without "authentication" like Microsoft's Windows demands.
-Here is a larger picture of the Linux Mint 17 screenshot.
+Here is a larger picture of the old Linux Mint 17 screenshot.

 MOZILLA FIREFOX IS FREE.... is free software for better computer security.
 Good people have worked hard perfecting it.